-The main page of your website is arguably the most important page on your website because it is generally the first thing a visitor sees when they arrive on your site if they type in your domain name on their web browser, or navigate to your website from a search engine or directory listing.
+The front page of your site is arguably one of the most important pages of your entire website because it is generally the first thing a visitor sees when they arrive on your site if they type in your domain name on their web browser, or navigate to your website from a search engine or directory.

-In a traditional website, the main page and its content are normally ‘fixed’ to a specific home page file (e.g. www.mywebsite.com/index.html), so if you want visitors to see different content on the home page when they arrive on your site via the main URL (i.e. www.mywebsite.com), you would normally have to edit the content of the page itself, or log into your server and modify file names around.
+In a static website, the main page and its content are normally ‘fixed’ to a specific home page file (e.g. www.mywebsite.com/index.php), so if you want your visitors to see different content on your homepage when they arrive on your site via the main URL (i.e. www.mywebsite.com/), you would normally have to edit the content of the page itself, or log into your server and modify the file name.

-As you will soon discover, you can also replace the home page of your website or blog as often as you like, without touching the content, simply by having a number of different pages you can point to as the site’s static page, and then selecting the page you want to show as your home page.
+Better still, you can also replace the home page of your website as often as you like, without having to edit any of its content, just by creating a number of different pages you can choose as the site’s main page, and then selecting the one you would like to show as the static home page of your site.

 - Watch a video

-- See a ‘splash’ page before continuing to other sections of your site
+- See a list of navigation options before navigating to other sections of your site

 - Promote a new ‘book of the month’ each month, or ‘product of the month’

 - Or even land on a ‘pre-launch’ page if your site hasn’t officially gone live yet!